 Subject line: TODAY ONLY: Save £50

-Also, when it comes to the incentive, the email copy perfectly helps customers realize the special offer, while the visuals give subscribers an idea of what this email is about!
+Also, regarding the incentive, the Christmas email subject line and the copy perfectly help customers realize the special offer.
+At the same time, the visuals give subscribers an idea of what this email is about!

 2. Marks & Spencer’s Little Christmas Story